"Pakistani Street-Style Anda Burger Recipe | Spicy Omelet Burger

 Pakistani Street-Style Anda Burger Recipe—A Delicious Desi Twist!

 In this blog, we’ll walk you through an authentic Pakistani-style Anda Burger recipe.
-From ingredients to cooking instructions, tips, and even customization options—this is your ultimate guide to making the perfect Desi Anda Burger at home!
+From ingredients to cooking instructions, tips, and even customisation options—this is your ultimate guide to making the perfect Desi Anda Burger at home!

 What is an Anda Burger?

-In Urdu, it means egg, and this burger is named after its spicy egg omelet patty.
+In Urdu, it means egg, and this burger is named after its spicy egg omelette patty.
 It’s not your average fast-food burger—it’s a fusion of Pakistani spices and Western fast food, resulting in a unique, mouthwatering taste.

-The street version often includes an omelet, sliced veggies, green chutney, mayonnaise, ketchup, and sometimes even a slice of cheese, all packed in a soft bun.
+The street version often includes an omelette, sliced veggies, green chutney, mayonnaise, ketchup, and sometimes even a slice of cheese, all packed in a soft bun.
 It’s filling, satisfying, and extremely easy to make at home.

 Ingredients You’ll Need